dbaldridge-lab/htcf/vscode.md

 <img width="227" alt="image" src="https://github.com/dbaldridge-lab/htcf/assets/50468813/973bf943-5793-4684-bf90-1147b5054d08">

-- If the ssh folder does not exist, create one by entering the following at the terminal prompt and pressing `ENTER`:
+- If the ssh folder does not exist, create one.
+Enter the following at the terminal prompt:
 ```
 mkdir ~/.ssh & touch ~/.ssh/config & chmod 700 ~/.ssh & chmod 600 ~/.ssh/config
 ```

 - Open the file.
 Double click on the file in the explorer or enter `code ~/.ssh/config`.
-- Enter the following in ~/.ssh/config, substituting your username and save.
+- Paste the following in ~/.ssh/config, substituting your username and save.
 ```
 Host htcf
 Hostname login.htcf.wustl.edu